jbruws/acsim/README.md

 ## Installation

-Here's the dependency list:
+### Docker container

+A Docker image is available for ACSIM, although it doesn't have persistent storage (yet).
+You can use it to test ACSIM or quickly spin up an instance.
+Run:

+`# docker run --net=host jbruws/acsim:0.9`

+### Manual installation

+1. Install the dependencies:

     - `cargo`
     - `git`
     - `sqlite3` (if you will use SQLite database)
     - `postgresql` (if you will use Postgres database)

-### Manual installation
+    - `libssl-dev`
+    - `libmagic-dev`

-1. Clone the repository:
+2. Clone the repository and enter it:

    `git clone https://github.com/jbruws/acsim.git`

    `cd acsim`

-2. Once you're in the `acsim` directory, run the `setup.sh` script, either with `SQLITE` argument and no username or `POSTGRES` argument and username you wish to use to connect to the database.
+3. Once you're in the `acsim` directory, run the `setup.sh` script, either with `SQLITE` argument and no username or `POSTGRES` argument and username you wish to use to connect to the database.
 Here's examples:

     - `./setup.sh POSTGRES postgres`